Nasoendoscopy is a test to look inside the nose (nasal passage), the throat (pharynx) and the voice box (larynx).

 Note: the information below is a general guide only.
 The arrangements and the way tests are performed may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 What is a nasoendoscopy?

-A nasoendoscopy is a test where an operator (a doctor or nurse) looks into your nose (nasal passage), throat (pharynx) and voice box (larynx).
+A nasoendoscopy is a test which an operator (a doctor or nurse) uses to examine your nose (nasal passage), throat (pharynx) and voice box (larynx).

 An endoscope is a thin, flexible telescope.
 The endoscope is passed through your nose to the space behind your nose (the nasopharynx).
 It is then passed down through the space behind your mouth (the oropharynx) and to your voice box at the bottom of your throat.

 The tip of the endoscope contains a light and a tiny video camera so the operator can see inside your nose, throat and voice box.
 The endoscope also has a 'side channel' down which various instruments can pass.

 These can be used to take a small sample (biopsy) from the inside lining of your nose, throat or voice box by using a thin 'grabbing' instrument which is passed down a side channel.